simondilhas/practice_circle/docs/index.md

 It stands on two principles:

-- Experience, not belief — grounding work in what can be observed, tested, and improved.
+- Practice, Experience, not belief — grounding work in what can be observed, tested, and improved.
 - A shared framework — keeping the structure adaptive, transparent, and future-proof.

 From these foundations arise our core commitments: